Notifications

 • Females do not build a nest, but deposit their eggs in the river current.
 Males swim close to the females during egg laying to fertilize the eggs.

-• Fertilized eggs develop a sticky coating and adhere to substrate.
+• Fertilized eggs develop a sticky coating and attach to the river bottom.

 • Large females can produce up to 500,000 eggs.